linagora/openpaas-gatling/README.md

 This project enables to proceed to OpenPaaS load testing using [Gatling](https://gatling.io/) technology.

-It aims to provide building blocks, specific OpenPaaS APIs steps as well as more complex scenari.
+It aims to provide building blocks, specific OpenPaaS APIs steps as well as more complex scenario.

 ## Configuration